Rezin: Rebellion

-Assyrian inscriptions indicate that Tiglath-pileser made a three year campaign in the Levant from 734-732 BC.
+Assyrian inscriptions indicate that Tiglath-pileser made a three-year campaign in the Levant from 734 to 732 BC.
 In the first year he attacked the Phoenicians and sacked the coastal cities of Tyre and Sidon.
 In the second year he devastated the land of Aram and the Arabs living in the Trans-Jordan under Queen Shamsi.
 Although he beat the Arameans in the field, he failed to take Damascus.
 In the third year he managed to take Damascus, where he slew King Rezin.
 He also destroyed and leveled the villages in Northern Israel.
 He boasted of slaying King Pekah, and he installed Hoshea on the throne.
 Only the fortified capital of Samaria remained, and the entire land was brought low.
 Archaeology confirms that many cities destroyed during this time period were never rebuilt.